Join the team at the Southeastern Railway Museum

 Interview

-After reviewing your application, our Volunteer Coordinator will set up an interview with you to discuss current volunteer opportunities, explore your areas of interest, and determine whether your interests and skills match an available position.
+After reviewing your application, our Volunteer Coordinator will set up a campus tour with you to discuss current volunteer opportunities, explore your areas of interest, and determine whether your interests and skills match an available position.
 Placements are based on both volunteer interests and Museum needs.

 Orientation